JacobAguirre9/CX4640_Finalproject/Final_Project.md

 This equation describes the value of a state $s$ under a particular policy $\pi$ in a Markov decision process (MDP).
 The value of the state is the expected long-term reward of following the policy, taking into account the probabilities of transitioning to other states and the rewards associated with those transitions.
 The discount factor $\gamma$ is used to balance the importance of immediate rewards versus long-term rewards.

 Bellman's equation has many important applications in fields such as reinforcement learning, operations research, and artificial intelligence.
 It provides a fundamental framework for solving MDPs, and it has been used to develop many powerful algorithms for solving complex decision-making and control problems.
+For applicable real-world problems solved using these methods, see Alagoz (2010), Ajayi (2021), and Alagoz (2012).

 Finally, we will look at one more equation that is known for Value policy iteration.